singularityhub/shpc-registry/README.md

 📖️ Read the [documentation](https://singularity-hpc.readthedocs.io/en/latest/) 📖️
 ⭐️ Browse the [container module collection](https://singularityhub.github.io/shpc-registry/) ⭐️

-## Contribution rules
+## Contribution

-This registry is there to showcase Singularity HPC, and provide a workable default set of containers.
+This registry showcases Singularity HPC (shpc), and provides the default set of containers for its default registry.
 Contributions are very much welcome, so please do submit a pull-request if you'd like more software to be added !

-The documentation has an [introduction](https://singularity-hpc.readthedocs.io/en/latest/getting_started/developer-guide.html#writing-registry-entries) about registries, and explain how to organise the various files.
+The documentation has an [introduction](https://singularity-hpc.readthedocs.io/en/latest/getting_started/developer-guide.html#writing-registry-entries) about registries, and explains how to organize the required files for a container entry.

 ### Automated generation